 The blade has a Rockwell Hardness rating (HRC) of 62 which means the edge stays noticeably sharper for a longer time.
 This means you won’t have to worry about sharpening it often.
 It is forged with 46 layers of Damascus steel which is legendary for its plasticity, hardness and distinctive patterns.
 The blade will allow foods to be easily and promptly cut with precision.

 The beautiful handles are made with extremely limited European Natural Cherry.
 The wood is dried well before it undergoes the process of handle forming and blade mounting.
 It has a high water resistance and is able to last generations.
-The knives have octagonal shaped ambidextrous handle, giving you a firm grip on the knife.
-Not only are the handles aesthetically pleasing, they are also perfectly balanced and light.
+The knife has an octagonal shaped ambidextrous handle, giving you a firm grip on the knife.
+Not only is the handle aesthetically pleasing, it is also perfectly balanced and light.
 This allows for maximum precision and more controlled movements during use.

-All Sakai Kyuba knives come in a handcrafted, minimalist fine ash wooden box wrapped in a Japana signature illustration strip presenting Onna Bugeisha – Japanese women warriors.
-The box is filled with recycled wooden wool guaranteeing a safe transport and aesthetically pleasing unboxing experience.
+All Sakai Kyuba Classic knives come in a handcrafted, minimalist natural colour wooden ash box wrapped in a Japana signature illustration strip presenting Onna Bugeisha – Japanese women warriors.